Uroš Predić Studio

-Uroš Predić's Studio (Атеље Уроша Предића, Atelje Uroša Predića) is located at 27 Svetogorska Street in Belgrade, the capital of Serbia.
-It was built in 1908 for a famous merchant Josif Predić.
+Uroš Predić Studio (Атеље Уроша Предића, Atelje Uroša Predića) is located at 27 Svetogorska Street in Belgrade, the capital of Serbia.
+It was built in 1908 for a merchant Josif Predić.
 His brother Uroš Predić, one of the most important Serbian Realist painters, moved in the house in 1909 and used it as his studio (atelier) until his death in 1953.

-Due to its specific small pink façade in the Vienna Secession style, it has been described as a bomboniere.
+Due to its specific small pink façade in the Vienna Secession style, it has been described as a bonbonniere.
 As of 2018, it is the oldest preserved atelier in Belgrade.
 It has been declared a cultural monument and protected by law in 1987.

 Location

 The house is located at 27 Svetogorska Street, at the mid-section of the street.
 It is situated in the south-east part of the municipality of Stari Grad.
 The neighbourhood was known as the Dva Bela Goluba ("Two White Doves"), after the famous kafana in the neighborhood.
 The house is located among several other cultural monuments in the neighbourhood: Jevrem Grujić's House (17 Svetogorska St, built 1896, protected 1961), House of Dr. Stanoje Stanojević (32 Svetogorska St, built 1899, protected 1984), Commercial Academy Building (48 Svetogorska St, built 1926, protected 1992), Artisans Club Building in Belgrade (2 Hilandarska St, built 1933, protected 1984) and Building of Ljubomir Miladinović (6 Hilandarska St, built 1938, protected 2001).
 Also in the vicinity is the theatre house Atelje 212.